 Hiring a software developer is hard for non-technical entrepreneurs.

 The first few times that you need to hire a software developer can be confusing, and difficult.
-This is especially true if you’re not a software developer.
+This is especially true if don’t have a technical background.
 What makes a good developer is a fairly unique skill set.
-Hiring a software developer isn’t like hiring for most positions.
+Hiring a software engineer or company isn’t like hiring for most positions.
 It’s hard to make a ‘gut instinct’ decision, even if you are an excellent judge of talent in most traditional roles.
 This article will give you some tips to help make sure that you find the right person, people, or company.

 What are you looking for?